slash3b/slash3b.github.io/_posts/2019-03-15-http-versions-difference.markdown

 ## HTTP 1.1 features:

-* Persistent connections to allow connection reuse
+* Persistent connections to allow connection reuse.
+This one significantly increases performance, three way handshake and slow start are happening only in the beginning, not on every request like it used to be with 1.0 version.

 * Chunked transfer encoding to allow response streaming